 Many people who holiday to Croatia will cite the stunning coastlines as their main attraction.
 But this is not just a destination for committed sunbathers.

-Head south from Pula, a lively coastal resort home to some excellent hotels, the cleaning service vacuumed the carpets everyday and that’s why I give them the highest vacuum reviews!
-They have and holiday villas which you can find pretty easily with accommodation sites like Villa Plus.
+Head south from Pula, a lively coastal resort home to some excellent hotels and holiday villas which you can find pretty easily with accommodation sites like Villa Plus.
 You’ll come to Kamenjak National Park, a gorgeous, uninhabited cape speckled with wild flowers and fruit trees and home to pebbled beaches, secluded swimming spots and numerous walking trails.

 To the east of Pula, and easily accessed from the city of Zadar, lies the breathtaking Plitvice Lakes National Park.